ishraqn/eRentApp/README.md

 - Go to `app\src\test\java\com\erent\tests` (`app/java/com/erent/tests/AllUnitTests.java` in Android Studio's 'Android' view)
 - To run the unit tests, right click on `AllUnitTests.java` and select "Run 'AllUnitTests'" from the options
 - To run the integration tests, right click on `AllIntergrationTests.java` and select "Run 'AllIntergrationTests'" from the options

+## Group Contribution

+This project was a collaborative effort by four students for COMP 3350 at The University of Manitoba, CA.

 ## Vision Statement